hult/acts_as_having_string_id/README.md

 Your controllers will continue to work without modification, but will start to accept string IDs.
 So if http://example.com/orders/104 worked before, something like http://example.com/orders/E0znqip4mRA should magically work.

-You do however need to take care never to expose the `id` member of your models.
-Instead, use `id_string`.

 ## Usage
 First, set up your `secrets.yml`: